Altaruss28/crusader-map-generator/README.md

    Make sure to choose the correct build for your system

-   Extract the files into the same folder anywhere on your PC
+   Extract the files into a folder anywhere on your PC

 2. **Configure the generator**

    Edit the `config.txt` file in the program directory

-   - A default config is provided
+   A default config is provided

-   - The config is validated before each run with very lenient rules, it is still possible to set impossible or nonsensical values
+   The config is validated before each run with very lenient rules, it is still possible to set impossible or nonsensical values

-   - You may reorder variables freely, however every variable must exist and have a valid value
+   You may reorder variables freely, however every variable must exist and have a valid value

-   - Documentation of variables is not provided, experiment with values to see how they affect the output
+   Documentation of variables is not provided, experiment with values to see how they affect the output

 3. **Run the game**

-   - If automatic map saving is enabled, leave it in the main menu, otherwise create a new map in the map editor
+   If automatic map saving is enabled, leave it in the main menu, otherwise create a new map in the map editor

 4. **Run the generator**

-   - Administrator permissions are required
+   Administrator permissions are required

-   - Do not interact with the game while the generator is running, doing so may corrupt the output or crash the game
+   Do not interact with the game while the generator is running, doing so may corrupt the output or crash the game

    If your antivirus quarantines the program, create an exception, restore or reinstall the executable if necessary